Thanks for visiting - to mute the background music go to bottom and hit pause.

 Check out this web site! http://www.barnbuster.net

 I was born in Louisville, KY in August 1963.
 My Dad is James Wm.
 (Jim) Brown.
 He went to work for the Okolona Burger Chef in the evenings to make extra money in early 1965.
 He was working in electronics after his tour in the Air Force.
-He took to Burger Chef pretty fast, it wasn't but a few months and he was made an assistant mgr, then a Relief Manager.
-He was given his first store when a new Burger Chef opened at 5109 New Cut Road in the summer 1966.
+He took to Burger Chef pretty fast, it wasn't but a few months and he was made an assistant mgr, then a Relief Manager, all while in his first year of working there.
+He was given his first store to manage,when a new Burger Chef opened at 5109 New Cut Road in the Spring 1966.
 He was moved around to open other new Burger Chef's in Louisville.
 He helped develop and open the new Louisville's Downtowner Burger Chef at 619 1/2 S. 4th St. Just after opening the Downtowner (Aug 1967) he was promoted to Area Supervisor in 1968.
-His job was to supervise the manager' s of all the Louisville and So.
+His job was to supervise the manager's of all the Louisville and So.
 Indiana Burger Chef Restaurants owned by the franchise group.
-It was about this time my brother and I got to trade off who could go to work with him on saturday for half days.
-I remember just sitting in a chair by the manager's office watching the guys put meat on the broiler chains and seeing the burgers drop out the end, and watching them assemble sandwichs and slide them to the front counter.
+It was about this time my brother and I got to trade off who could go to work with him on Saturday's for half days.
+I remember just sitting in a chair by the manager's office watching the guys put meat on the broiler chains and seeing the burgers drop out the end, and watching them assemble sandwiches and slide them to the front counter.

 My fondness of Burger Chef comes from a childhood that is so full of memories, I had to call this site Burger Chef Memories.
-I currently work for the fire department as an Assistant Chief for the department here in my community in Louisville KY.
+I am retired from my local fire department as an Assistant Chief and still live in Louisville KY.
 If Burger Chef Restaurants had not closed, who knows what job I would have now...
 I worked for the Okolona Burger Chef from 1980-81 just a half mile from where I now live.

 Thanks to all who visit and especially to those who leave feedback in the guestbook!!!!

-Again, THANKS for ALL the comments left in Guestbook !
+Again, THANKS for ALL the comments and stories left in Guestbook !